-(a) If a request for a reasonable accommodation is not promptly granted, the Person considering the request for accommodation must engage in a timely, good faith, interactive process with the individual with a disability, or the individual's representative, in order to identify, evaluate, or implement an effective, reasonable accommodation for an individual with a disability.

-(b) If the Person considering the request for accommodation believes the information received is insufficient to establish either that a disability exists or the nature of the disability-related need for the accommodation, or if the nexus between the disability and the requested accommodation is not clear to the Person considering the request for accommodation, the Person considering the request for accommodation pursuant to section 12067 from the individual with a disability or the individual's representative.
-The Person considering the clarification or addition without first requesting the clarification or additional information pursuant to request for accommodation to provide it.

-(c) If the Person considering the request believes that the initially requested accommodation cannot be granted for a reason permitted under section 12068, the Person considering the request must try to identify if there is another accommodation that works and must discuss with the individual with the disability or the individual's representative whether other alternative accommodations would be equally effective in meeting the needs of the individual with a disability.
-If an alternative accommodation would effectively meet the requester's disability-related needs of the individual and could not be lawfully denied for a reason permitted under Section 12068, the Person considering the request must grant it.
-The individual requesting the accommodation is not obligated to accept an alternative accommodation if the alternative accommodation will not meet the needs of the individual with the disability and the initially requested accommodation could not be lawfully denied for a reason permitted under section 12068.
+- (a) If a request for a reasonable accommodation is not promptly granted, the person considering the request for accommodation must engage in a timely (pursuant to subsection (d)), good faith, interactive process with the individual with a disability, or the individual's representative, in order to identify, evaluate, or implement an effective, reasonable accommodation for an individual with a disability. - (b) If the person considering the request for accommodation believes the information received is insufficient to establish either that a disability exists or the nature of the disability-related need for the accommodation, or if the nexus between the disability and the requested accommodation is not clear to the person considering the request for accommodation, the person considering the request for accommodation must seek clarification or additional information pursuant to section 12178 from the individual with a disability or the individual's representative.
+The person considering the request must not deny it for lack of information without first requesting the clarification or additional information and providing a reasonable opportunity for the individual requesting the accommodation to provide it. - (c) If the person considering the request believes that the initially requested accommodation cannot be granted for a reason permitted under section 12179, the person considering the request must try to identify if there is another accommodation that is equally effective and must discuss with the individual with the disability or the individual's representative whether other alternative accommodations would be equally effective in meeting the needs of the individual with a disability.
+If an alternative accommodation would effectively meet the requester's disability-related needs of the individual and could not be lawfully denied for a reason permitted under Section 12179(a)(3)-(6), the person considering the request must grant it.
+The individual requesting the accommodation is not obligated to accept an alternative accommodation if the alternative accommodation will not meet the needs of the individual with the disability and the initially requested accommodation could not be lawfully denied for a reason permitted under section 12179.
 In many cases, the individual with the disability has the most accurate knowledge about the functional limitations posed by their disability, and therefore should be given significant weight.